 Can education reduce poverty?

 The United Nations states there is no consensus on a universal definition of poverty that can be applied to all countries.
-Poverty can mean a shortage of financial resources and possessions, or it can mean the lack of access to essential services, such as healthcare, education and safe environments.
+Poverty can mean a shortage of financial resources and possessions, or it can mean the lack of access to essential services, such as health care, education and safe environments.

-Whatever your definition may be, we know that poverty and disadvantage can limit the opportunities for millions of children in vulnerable communities.
+Whatever your definition may be, we know that poverty and disadvantage can limit the opportunities for millions of children in developing communities.
 And while aid in the form of food, water and shelter can provide much-needed support, access to education is one of the most effective ways to break the cycle of poverty.

 Children want to go to school